endland/kalman_filter/README.md

 make \
 ./kalman-test

-You can see png file which draw true, noisy and kalman-filtered data in it.
+You can see png file which draws true, noisy and kalman-filtered data in it.

 This code is referenced with https://github.com/hmartiro/kalman-cpp and use https://github.com/InductiveComputerScience/pbPlots to draw the image.